emiruz/adventofcode2023/day14/README.md

 [Question.](https://adventofcode.com/2023/day/14)

-The first part can be solved parsimoniously but inefficiently like using DCG+CHR like this:
+The first part can be solved parsimoniously but inefficiently using DCG+CHR like this:
 ```
 :- use_module(library(dcg/basics)).
 :- use_module(library(chr)).